NURBS-Diff: A Differentiable Programming Module for NURBS: Additional Curve Fitting Results

 \section{Additional Curve Fitting Results}

 We tested the curve fitting example of the 3D helix shown in \figref{Fig:helix_fitting} with different optimizers. \figref{Fig:CurveFittingOptimizer} shows the results for four different optimizers used in this test.
-It can be seen that all the optimizers converge to the same value for the $\mathcal{L}_2$ loss, but the Adagrad optimizer converges to a different value for the $\mathcal{L}_1$ and $\mathcal{L}_{CD}$ loss.
-In addition, it can be see that SGD with momentum has the fastest convergence rates for all losses.
+We can see that all the optimizers converge to the same value for the $\mathcal{L}_2$ loss, but the Adagrad optimizer converges to a different value for the $\mathcal{L}_1$ and $\mathcal{L}_{CD}$ loss.
+In addition, SGD with momentum has the fastest convergence rates for all losses.

-For some complex shapes, our method is not able to generate a curve without self-intersections and loops for the Pixel dataset.
+For some complex shapes, our method cannot generate a curve without self-intersections and loops for the Pixel dataset.
 This is because the weightage of the curve length regularization parameter needs to be tuned for each object based on its complexity. \figref{Fig:SkelnetonLoops} shows the results from 3 curve fitting tests where the curves generated are self-intersecting.
 Adding additional constraints to prevent this is a possible future research direction.